muhammadnaqdi/mohmalat/README.md

 # mohmalat
-A short story in farsi
+A short story in Farsi